Morning Session, Day Three: Welcome and Keynote Speeches

 If Buddha were here today, he would undoubtedly give permission.
 But I cannot act as the Buddha.
 Although monasticism has been in Tibet since the eighth century, there have never been bhikshunis among us doing the three sangha rituals, so now this will happen.
 But it is too soon to decide about the ordination.

 It may be difficult to start these three bhikshuni sangha rituals this year, but by next year we should be able to begin.
 The Bhikshuni Pratimoksha has already been translated from Chinese into Tibetan.
 It is between thirty and forty pages.
-The Tibetan Dharmaguptakaka bhikshunis will need to learn it by heart.
+The Tibetan Dharmaguptaka bhikshunis will need to learn it by heart.
 But the actual ritual texts for the three sangha rituals still need to be translated.

-Although the Tibetan nuns may wish for ordination as Mulasarvastivada bhikshunis, the Dharmaguptakaka bhikshuni ordination cannot be accepted as a Mulasarvastivada one.
+Although the Tibetan nuns may wish for ordination as Mulasarvastivada bhikshunis, the Dharmaguptaka bhikshuni ordination cannot be accepted as a Mulasarvastivada one.
 If the two were interchangeable, then there would have been no reason for Atisha to have been asked not to confer Mahasanghika bhikshu ordination in Tibet.
 When the Indian master Atisha was invited to Tibet by King Jangchub Wo (Tib.
 Byang-chub ‘od) in the early eleventh century CE, the king’s grandfather, King Yeshe Wo, had already sponsored the re-establishment of the Mulasarvastivada bhikshu ordination in his kingdom with the invitation and subsequent visit there by the East Indian master Dharmapala.
 Atisha was requested not to confer Mahasanghika bhikshu ordination since that would introduce two Vinaya lineages to Tibet.

-Further, if a Dharmaguptakaka ordination were a Mulasarvastivada ordination, then a Theravada ordination would also be a Mulasarvastivada ordination and this would be absurd.
+Further, if a Dharmaguptaka ordination were a Mulasarvastivada ordination, then a Theravada ordination would also be a Mulasarvastivada ordination and this would be absurd.
 We need to re-establish the Mulasarvastivada bhikshuni ordination purely according to the Mulasarvastivada Vinaya.

 His Holiness’s Further Comments at an Audience for Congress Delegates, 21 July 2007